GSA-TTS/identity-dev-docs/_pages/oidc/getting-started.md

 ---
 {% capture implicit_flow_warning %}
-We do not support the OpenID Connect “implicit flow” with client_secret because it is not recommended by the OAuth group for security reasons
+We do not support the OpenID Connect (OIDC) “implicit flow” with client_secret because it is not recommended by the OAuth group for security reasons
 {% endcapture %}
 {% include alert.html content=implicit_flow_warning alert_class="usa-alert--warning" %}